deajan/osync/README.md

 Configuration files example:

 You'll have to customize the sync.conf file according to your needs.
-Osync needs a pair of private / public RSA keys to perform remote SSH connections.
+If you intend to sync a remote directory, osync will need a pair of private / public RSA keys to perform remote SSH connections.
 Also, running sync as superuser requires to configure /etc/sudoers file.
-Please read the documentation on author's site.
+Please read the documentation about remote sync setups.
 Once you've customized a sync.conf file, you may run osync with the following test run:

 	$ ./osync.sh /path/to/your.conf --dry